buildstar-online/modules-gcp-tf-base/README.md

-# Getting started with GCP
+# New GCP project template

-In this tutorial we will create:
+Creates the basic resources needed for a new GCP terraform project.
+Clone this repo and follow allong.

+Creates:

 - A GCP Project
-- Security Group
+- Identity Group
 - State Bucket
 - Service Account
 - IAM permissions
 - KMS Key

-These items are required to be in-place prior to beginning to work with terraform.

 ## Setting-up via the gCloud CLI